 7. It will make your house smell ahhhmazing!

 It will smell like you have been in your kitchen slaving away all day when your spouse walks in, but you will know the truth 😉

-TIP: I typically use half the chicken and most of the broth to make a Chicken and Quinoa Soup.
+- Lastly, I typically use half the chicken and most of the broth to make a Copycat Zuppa Toscana Soup.
 The other half I like to turn into a chicken salad to eat with crackers or on a bed of greens.
 But the possibilities are endless!

 If you are anything like me, you might find yourself a little wary to try this for the first time, but I encourage you to find your brave and just do it!